Focus on Improving Team Direction, Alignment, and Commitment (DAC)

 - In groups with strong alignment, members with different tasks or roles or with different sets of expertise coordinate their work.

 - In groups with weak alignment, members work more in isolation, unclear about how their tasks fit into the larger work of the group and are in danger of working at cross-purposes, duplicating effort, or having important work fall through the cracks.

-- In groups with strong commitment, members feel responsible for the success and well-being of the group, and know that other group members feel the same.
-They trust one another and will stick with the group through difficult times.
+- In groups with strong commitment, members feel responsible for the success and wellbeing of the group, and know that other group members feel the same.
+They trust each other and will stick with the group through difficult times.

-- In groups with weak commitment, members put their own interests ahead of the group’s interests and contribute to the group only when it is easy to do so or when they have something to gain.
+- In groups with weak commitment, members put their own interests ahead of the group’s interests and contribute to the group only when it’s easy to do so or when they have something to gain.

 First, you’ll want to assess current levels of DAC in the group.
 The best way to do this is to get input from everyone involved.
-If you rely on just your own perspective, you are probably missing key information.
-Take this quick, free assessment of DAC levels with your team to gauge the degree to which the team agrees on statements such as:
+If you rely on just your own perspective, you’re probably missing key information.
+Take this quick, free assessment of DAC levels with your team to gauge the degree to which your team agrees on statements such as:

 - We agree on what we should be aiming to accomplish together.

 - We have group priorities that help us focus on the most important work.

 - The work of each individual is well coordinated with the work of others.